Appearance

 A report in Draft status is not counted as submitted.
 If an agent has only saved a Draft, the system may still flag the date as missing until the agent clicks Submit.

-- Go to Work Reports in the sidebar (admin view).
+- Go to Work Reports β All Submissions in the sidebar.

 - In the filter bar, set Status to Missing.